RedPoint-notebooks/RedPoint-notebooks/Self_Deploy_RedPoint/Self-Deploy-README.md

 - `$ git clone https://github.com/redPoint-notebook/reverse-proxy.git`
 - `$ npm install`

-### 12. Start these process using PM2 (first navigate to the directory they are in):
+### 12. Start these processes using PM2 (first navigate to the directory they are in):

 - `$ pm2 start proxyServer.js`
 - `$ pm2 start redisWorker.js`